1. Information about The Therapy Barn

 The right to rectification of your personal data

 The right to erasure of your personal data

 The right to data portability (to receive an electronic copy of your personal data)

 In rare instances, we may need to retain your data for longer, for example, if we are involved in or defending ourselves in a legal dispute as required by law or where evidence exists that future potential issues may occur.

 If you would like a copy of some or all of your personal information, please speak to Laura Parkes-Drewery.
 As mandated by law, we will not charge a fee to process these requests.
 However, if your request is considered to be repetitive, wholly unfounded, and/or excessive, we are entitled to charge a reasonable administration fee.
 We want to make sure that your personal information is accurate and up-to-date.
 You may ask us to correct or remove information you think is inaccurate.

 10. How to contact us

-If you are dissatisfied with any aspect of the way in which we process your personal data please contact us using the details above.
+If you are dissatisfied with any aspect of the way in which we process your personal data, please contact us using the details above.
 You also have the right to complain to the UK’s data protection supervisory authority, the Information Commissioner’s Office (ICO).
-The ICO may be contacted via its website which is https://ico.org.uk/concerns/, by live chat or by calling their helpline on 0303 123 1113.
+The ICO may be contacted via its website https://ico.org.uk/concerns/, by live chat or by calling their helpline on 0303 123 1113.